The numbers

 Non-need-based awards at private universities

 Affordability is one of the biggest decisions a family makes.
-These schools award meaningful merit money — and belong on many smart lists for that reason.
+These schools award meaningful merit money, and they belong on many smart lists for that reason.

 38%